Ontario Abandoned Places

 Since 1991 the City of Toronto allowed the Captain John's property to be leased on a monthly basis rather than annually.
 This made it difficult for Letnik to have any peace of mind in way of long-term planning for his business.

 The economic situation of the past 20 years and poor tourism seasons have taken their toll on the restaurant.
-The celebrities that once patronized the restaurant stopped became fewer, the corporate parties and weddings grew few.
+The celebrities that once patronized the restaurant were becoming fewer as were the corporate parties and weddings.
 Letnik attempted to negotiate deals with the nearby hotels in which tourists received discounts.

 In 2002 the restaurant filed for bankruptcy protection as it owed over $5 million to various creditors.
 Letnik's bankruptcy proposal involved the repayment of all unsecured creditors owed $5000 or less and a repayment of no more than $30,000 to all other unsecured creditors.